-Fort Walton Beach, Florida: Reptile HouseThis cozy den of slithering, hissing reptiles is way out in the piney woods.
+Fort Walton Beach, Florida: Army Rangers Reptile HouseThis cozy den of slithering, hissing reptiles is way out in the piney woods.
+The Snake House is maintained to train soldiers to shed their fears of snakes, gators, and other reptiles.

 - Grand Camp Terrace, Fort Walton Beach, FL